Kalomira: 2007–2009: Eurovision Song Contest, Secret Combination: The Album, and Big in Japan

-2010–2014: Digital singles and tours
+2010–2014: International collaborations, hiatus and concert tours

 In January 2010, it was announced that Kalomira would be featured in a series of advertisements as the main spokesperson promoting Domino's Pizza in Greece.
 In March 2010, Kalomira renewed her contract with Heaven Music.
-Her next single was called "Please Don't Break My Heart", which featured American rapper, Fatman Scoop.
+For her next single she collaborated with big producers in the world music industry.
+The single was called "Please Don't Break My Heart", which featured American rapper, Fatman Scoop and was produced by Toni Cottura.
 The video was filmed in Turkey and the song premiered on Rythmos 94.9.

-In June 2011, Kalomira released her most recent and last pop song of Heaven Music, called "This Is The Time'" while a music video premiered in July.
+In June 2011, Kalomira released her next single, which called "This Is The Time'".
+A music video premiered in July.
+In the summer of 2011 she toured Greece and Cyprus and then returned to America performing live concerts for Greeks abroad.
 On December 31, Kalomira did a concert for a charite causes, "Bring in 2012 with Kalomira!", for Greek Orthodox people in Washington DC.
-On February 22, 2012, her new single was released, only for husband's music company "Hot Kiss Records LLC", and is called "Other Side Tonight".
+On February 22, 2012, her new single was released, only for husband's music company "Hot Kiss Records LLC", and was called "Other Side Tonight".
 The song was written by GMoney and Jeremy Beaber.
 On 2 March, Kalomira was presented with Australia's comedian actor Angelo Tsarouchas, a beauty pageant Greek Beauty Pageant - Kalistia 2012 in Canada.
+After that she was on a hiatus for two years due to the pregnancy of her twins.

-On October 17, 2013, Kalomira came back after her break, as she had given birth to two boys.
-In March 2014, Kalomira came back to Greece after 2 and a half years since her last appearance.
+In March 2014, Kalomira came back to Greece after two and a half years since her last appearance.
 She gave many interviews on television and magazines, and she sang as a guest star with Claydee Lupa the new version of "Secret Combination", in the national final of Greece's entry in the Eurovision Song Contest 2014.

 She started to do a concert tour in USA.
-The first stop was on June 3, 2014,in a football game for Greece and Nigeria in Philadelphia, where she sang the Greek national anthem and many songs.
+The first stop was on June 3, 2014, in a football game for Greece and Nigeria in Philadelphia, where she sang the Greek national anthem and many songs.
 On June 6, she performed for the first time in Baltimore in the concert "St. Nicholas Greek Folk Festival 2014 featuring: Kalomira!".
 On July 23, she performed in New York City in the concert "The Loukoumi make a difference foundation".
-She performed with Anna Vissi, Gloria Gaynor, Constantine Maroulis and Olympia Doukakis.
+She performed with Anna Vissi, Gloria Gaynor, Constantine Maroulis and Olympia Dukakis.

-In a recent interview, Kalomira said that she started her music career when she was eighteen and half years old.
+In a 2014 interview, Kalomira said that she started her music career when she was eighteen and half years old.
 She has expressed herself through her music over a span of more than 10 years.
 Her music describes what she has gone through in her life.